the-florist/wordle/README.md

 letters are, *not* how common the word itself is.
 I don't currently have the data to add this feature but I suspect it would improve the accuracy of the ranking algorithm significantly.

+To-dos:
+1. put two new guess array generators into functions file
+2. test these out to make sure they work here
+3. finish the interactive function
+4. (new branch) put the new subroutines into the independent function